Applying For Services

 Who Can Apply for Services?

 Any custodial parent, non-custodial parent or caretaker of a child who needs the services offered by the Child Support Program may apply for services regardless of income.

 How Do I Apply for Services?

 If you are a recipient of Families First/TANF benefits, the Department of Human Services (DHS) will automatically refer your case to the local child support office.
 Your local child support office will contact you when the referral is received.
 If you have questions regarding your child support case, you should contact your local child support office.
 Click Child Support Offices to find the office which serves the county in which you live.

-You may apply for child support services by completing an online application or by downloading and printing an Application for Child Support Services.
+You may apply for child support services by completing an online application and navigating to the Child Support application, or by downloading and printing an Application for Child Support Services.